Put Patients First – Back GPs

-In response to our campaigning and as part of its work supporting the workforce, NHS England has revamped the GP retainer scheme which supports GPs who can only work two days or less a week to keep working and maintain their clinical skills.
-One of the key "asks" of the Put Patients First campaign has been to support GPs to stay in work where they want to, despite personal circumstances.
-Find out more here.
+In response to our campaigning and as part of its work supporting the workforce, NHS England revamped the GP retainer scheme which supports GPs who can only work two days or less a week to keep working and maintain their clinical skills.
+One of the key “asks” of the Put Patients First campaign was to support GPs to stay in work where they want to, despite personal circumstances.

-With the announcement of a swathe of promises in NHS England’s GP Forward View, the RCGP has appointed new Regional Ambassadors to ensure these measures reach practices in their areas as quickly as possible, as well as promoting the values of general practice more widely throughout the NHS.
-Hear from two of the new Ambassadors about what they see as the opportunities and challenges for general practice in the months ahead here.
+With the announcement of a swathe of promises in NHS England’s GP Forward View, the RCGP appointed new Regional Ambassadors to ensure these measures reach practices in their areas as quickly as possible, as well as promoting the values of general practice more widely throughout the NHS.

-Last week Dr Maureen Baker, Chair of RCGP Council, attended the first meeting of the NHS England GP Forward View oversight group.
-This group will be a key mechanism to hold NHS England to account in delivering the GP Forward View and will be where we push for the delivery of every penny pledged so that all patients see the benefits of improved GP services.
+Dr Maureen Baker, former Chair of RCGP Council, attended the first meeting of the NHS England GP Forward View oversight group.
+This group was a key mechanism to hold NHS England to account in delivering the GP Forward View and will be where we push for the delivery of every penny pledged so that all patients see the benefits of improved GP services.

 Maureen also pressed for the rapid implementation of a resilience programme to help practices at risk of closure so that no patient risks being displaced by the closure of their local practice.

 Following the election in Wales, as part of the Put patients first campaign we are lobbying AMs to ensure they deliver for general practice.
-As you may be aware, the deal brokered by Labour and Plaid Cymru following the election included the pledge to recruit and train more GPs.
+The deal brokered by Labour and Plaid Cymru following the election included the pledge to recruit and train more GPs.

-We were disappointed to learn this week that the number of whole time equivalent GPs working in Scotland has fallen by 90, according to new information from NHS Scotland.
+We were disappointed to learn that the number of whole time equivalent GPs working in Scotland fell by 90, according to information from NHS Scotland.
 Scotland is already experiencing a shortage of GPs – that’s why the Put patients first campaign has been calling for 740 extra GPs.
-That figure now rises to 830.
+That figure then rose to 830.
 To make sure patients have the access to quality care in general practice they need, we need to plug the gaps in the GP workforce.
-To find out more about the Put patients first campaign in Scotland, click here.

 We were pleased to welcome Eleanor Thompson, RCGP Campaigns Officer, at our annual conference last week.
 She came to speak with delegates about the key role that N.A.P.P. members have played and can continue to play in the Put patients first campaign.

-The RCGP is hoping to team up with patient participation groups to make local change for general practice and ensure that decision-makers stick to the promises laid out in the GP Forward View.
-To make sure the College is offering the right kind of activities and support to groups and individuals, they are putting together a consultation group of people interested in their campaigns work.
+The RCGP teamed up with patient participation groups to make local change for general practice and ensure that decision-makers stick to the promises laid out in the GP Forward View.
+To make sure the College is offering the right kind of activities and support to groups and individuals, they put together a consultation group of people interested in their campaigns work.

-The commitments contained in the GP Forward View will improve the patient experience in a number of ways.
+The commitments contained in the GP Forward View play a key role in improving the patient experience in a number of ways.
 For example, increasing the number of GPs, as well as improving the training of non-clinical staff, will give GPs more time to spend where it matters – with patients.

-The GP Forward View will allow GP practices to offer more treatment within the community, meaning that patients have easier access to the services they need, and will help to provide a coordinated approach to assessments and planning patient care.
+The GP Forward View allows GP practices to offer more treatment within the community, meaning that patients have easier access to the services they need, and will help to provide a coordinated approach to assessments and planning patient care.

-A new safety net for struggling GP practices will be created, protecting patients from experiencing the anxiety and disruption of practice closures.
+A safety net for struggling GP practices was created, protecting patients from experiencing the anxiety and disruption of practice closures.
 And more investment in GP surgeries will mean Wi-Fi available for staff and patients, improved buildings with space for bigger multidisciplinary teams and a modern, safe environment for patients.

 As patients, you know where your practice is doing well and where there is room for improvement; whether its online resources are good enough, whether its premises need developing, whether it needs access to a clinical pharmacist.

-Now you have the chance to shape how your practice takes advantage of the measures contained in the GP Forward View.
+This campaign gave patients the chance to shape how their practice takes advantage of the measures contained in the GP Forward View.

-We’re asking you to sit down with the GPs in your practice and talk to them about what the GP Forward View means to you, and which of its measures you feel could best benefit your practice.
+We asked patients to sit down with GPs and talk to them about what the GP Forward View means to them, and which of its measures could best benefit their practice.

-Here are just some of the measures your practice will be able to access over the next 12 months:
+Here are just some of the measures practices were able to access:

 To find out more about the General Practice Forward View, you can use the Royal College of GPs resources located here.

+The campaign team were confident that this will lead to an adjournment debate in parliament in the near future.
 RCGP Wales will be taking their signatures to the Senedd in Wales this week.
-Northern Ireland and Scotland are arranging their own presentations as we speak and we’ll keep you updated.
+Northern Ireland and Scotland are arranging their own presentations.

 General Information about this campaign